 Rick has written about cricket for sporting websites including Crikey, The Roar and iSportconnect, and has taken part in media interviews ranging from Australian community radio through to the BBC.
 He operated a website specialising in women’s cricket news, cricketwoman.com, in the early 2000s.
 In 2005 he created the first podcast specialising in cricket, “The Net Sessions”.
 Rick was featured in the 2006 Wisden Almanack report on cricket on the internet.

 Today Rick actively talks about cricket through his blog and his verified Twitter account @rickeyrecricket.
-Rick’s tweetage is followed by many of cricket’s most influential people and achieves more than a million Twitter impressions each month.
+Rick’s tweetage is followed by many of cricket’s most influential people and is often quoted in online sports media, and achieves more than a million Twitter impressions each month.

 Rick lives in Sydney, Australia on land traditionally owned by the Wangal people of the Eora nation.
 He follows the Sydney Thunder and New South Wales women’s and men’s cricket teams and is a passionate supporter of the worldwide development of the game.